-This method is described in the Annex.
+This procedure is described in the Annex 1.
 Briefly, it is based on a Real-time PCR screening of enrichment cultures to detect the presence of virulence genes (vtx1 and vtx2, and eae) and serogroup-specific genes for O26, O103, O111 and O145, followed by the isolation of VTEC from PCR-positive samples, accomplished by an immuno-concentration enrichment step specific for the serogroups identified in the PCR step.

-One ml aliquot of the enrichment culture performed as described above is used for DNA extraction and purification, accomplished according to the ISO 20837 "Microbiology of food and animal feeding stuffs - Polymerase chain reaction (PCR) for the detection of foodborne pathogens - Requirements for sample preparation for qualitative detection".
+One ml aliquot of the enrichment culture performed and treated as described in the previous paragraph is used for DNA extraction and purification, accomplished according to the ISO 20837 "Microbiology of food and animal feeding stuffs - Polymerase chain reaction (PCR) for the detection of foodborne pathogens - Requirements for sample preparation for qualitative detection".
 The remaining culture shall be stored at 4°C for the isolation steps that will follow a positive PCR result.
-The method is sequential: